dloic/carebook-coding-challenge/README.md

 Carebook mission is to helps you and your family stay healthy with assessments, understanding of risks, and lifestyle tips.
 As well, keep the information of you and your family organized in one secure place—right in your hands.

-Your challenge is to build a simplified part of the app that displays the medical information of a list of patients.
+Your challenge is to build a simplified part of the app that displays a list of patient and the ability to see the details of a patient.

 # Requirements